Page of Swords

-Tarot cards are used throughout much of Europe to play tarot card games.

-In English-speaking countries, where the games are largely unknown, Tarot cards came to be utilized primarily for divinatory purposes.

 Symbolism

-The Page of Swords Tarot card shows a young man holding his sword up to the sky.
+The page of swords card shows a young man holding his sword up to the sky.
 His body and sword move in the same direction while he turns his head to the opposite side, as a sign of his curiosity for the things that are around him and not only for the given path.
 Although equipped with a sword, he otherwise wears only a light robe that allows him to move and advance freely, rather than heavy armor that would only hinder him on his way.
-A strong breeze blows through the man’s hair and the looming clouds in the background convey an energetic dynamic inherent in this card.
+A strong breeze blows through the man's hair and the looming clouds in the background convey an energetic dynamic inherent in this card.

+Alternative interpretations include a mischievous character, malicious intent, ruined reputation, gossip or chatterbox, idle or stirring the pot of drama and rumors.